 If you find yourself living paycheck to paycheck, you aren’t alone.
 This game is one you feel you can’t win.
 There is no way out.
 But, there is.
-There are things you can do to end the paycheck to paycheck cycle.
+There are things you can do to end that vicious cycle.

 Payday arrives.
 You pay your bills, pick up your groceries, fuel up your vehicle, and then the money is gone.
 You didn’t even have it in your account for 48 hours before it was all spent, and here you sit, broke until payday arrives again.